 Some of the reasons a physician might confront a medical malpractice claim include a failure to diagnose, medication errors, failure to warn a patient of side effects and risks of treatment, misreading x-rays, or performing medical services without patient consent.
 Errors during surgery or childbirth injuries are also reasons for medical malpractice suits.
 Doctors who aren’t particularly diligent in maintaining a level of caution and exercising a high standard of care may find themselves the object of a medical malpractice suit at some point in their careers.

 If you believe that your treatment under the care of a physician has been negligent or wrongfully prescribed, contact us in Kansas City, Missouri, today.
-Fowler Pickert Eisenmenger, LLC is an experienced Kansas City medical negligence law firm who has a very successful track record handling medical malpractice suits and can help you receive the compensation you deserve for your pain and suffering.
+Fowler Pickert Eisenmenger Norfleet is an experienced Kansas City medical negligence law firm who has a very successful track record handling medical malpractice suits and can help you receive the compensation you deserve for your pain and suffering.

 Proving Medical Malpractice

 You’ll need to show a number of things to prove that malpractice was the direct or proximal cause of your injuries:

 - A doctor had a professional relationship with the patient.
 You must have been treated under the doctor’s care, not advised by the doctor at a social event.

 - The doctor was negligent or acted wrongfully.
 Dissatisfaction with treatment is not grounds for a malpractice suit.
 The doctor must have engaged in some act or recommendation that another doctor would not have reasonably recommended.
 A qualified attorney will be able to help you gather the evidence to prove discordance with a relevant standard of care.

 - The injury was caused by the doctor’s negligence.
 This aspect can be difficult to prove because most patients are ill or injured at the time of the incident in question.
 A medical expert will often need to prove injury or harm due to a doctor’s negligence.